JurajKubelka/GT-Collaborate/doc/Infrastructure and Design Overview.md

 Process: Developers can pre-select cases by adding a tag called `sprint` to any opened case using the FogBugz website.

-## Pharo Sprint Server
+## Pharo Sprint Server (likely obsolete idea)

 Trantor for communciation with clients:
 - based on commands that are shared among computers
 - each client keeps a local copy
+Each client has to add/update/remove given cases.
+This contents is a response from a FogBugz server.
 Trantor Commands:
 - Updated Case List - return a list of cases.
-Each client has to add/update/remove given cases
+Each client has to add/update/remove given cases.
+This contents is a response from a FogBugz server.
 - Case Status Change - return a case status change according to Case Statuses During Pharo Sprint

 The server will communcate with FogBugz using WebHooks if possible.